Lucian Milasan / Shutterstock

 When the old royal palace—a dank, dark alcázar captured from the Moors in 1086—burned down in 1734, Felipe V ordered a new palace designed to rival his French cousins’ home at Versailles.
 Having wrested the throne from the Habsburg line in the War of Spanish Succession, it was important for this first Bourbon to eclipse the previous royal dynasty.
 (He was literally minting coins with the gold and silver flowing from the New World colonies, so money was no object.)
 The finished product is one of the largest and most lavishly decorated palaces in Europe.
 Construction began in 1738, and in 1764 Felipe’s younger son, Carlos III, finally moved into the 3,000-plus room complex (it was originally intended to be four times larger).
 Most rooms are reserved for state business, but a significant portion of the palace is open for tours.
 It remains the official residence of the royal family, although no monarch has lived here since Alfonso XIII fled Spain in 1931.
-The current king, Felipe VI, lives in the relatively modest Palacio de la Zarzuela outside Madrid.
+The current royal family lives in the relatively modest Palacio de la Zarzuela outside Madrid.

-When you walk into the sunlight of the vast white Plaza de la Armería, most of the people in your line will make a dash for the palace.
-Ignore them and cross the plaza to start at the Armory.
-You can truly get the measure of Spanish royalty here, as the suits of armor were individually tailored.
-Felipe I, the handsome Austrian who married Juana la Loca (daughter of Fernando and Isabel) in 1496, stood nearly 6 feet tall—a giant in his day.
-The armor worn by Carlos V in the equestrian painting by Titian that hangs in the Prado is here, but it is striking how tiny he was in reality.
-You can also see his parade helmet, with golden hair and beard, and a suit of armor made for his hunting dog.
-Other points of interest are the 10-foot muskets used in siege warfare, and a sword said to have belonged to El Cid.
+Once through security, most people make a dash for the palace.
+To sidestep the rush, head instead to the Real Armería (Royal Armory).
+Here you can get the measure of early Spanish royalty, whose suits of armor were personally tailored.
+Felipe I, the handsome Habsburg who married Juana la Loca (daughter of Isabel and Fernando) in 1496, stood nearly 6 feet tall—a giant in his day.
+You may recognize Carlos V’s armor from the equestrian painting by Titian that hangs in the Prado.
+It is striking how tiny the great emperor was.
+You can also see his parade helmet, with etched golden hair and beard, weighing nearly 8lbs (3.6kg), and a suit of armor made for his hunting dog.

 Once you enter the palace proper, you’re not allowed to backtrack on the rigidly delineated tour through dozens of heavily decorated rooms.
 An imperial staircase, made from a single piece of marble, leads to the Hall of the Halbardiers where you’ll see the first of two wonderful ceiling frescos by the Venetian artist Gianbattista Tiepolo, the great Rococo painter of the 18th century.
 Invited to Spain by Charles III in 1761, he started work on them when he was already well into his 60s (he never returned to Venice).
 On the ceiling of the magnificent, mirrored Throne Room is his master work, The Apotheosis of the Spanish Monarchy, an extraordinary piece of political flattery of the king who was paying the bills.
 It depicts Spain in allegorical form surveying the globe from the clouds, assisted by a panoply of Roman gods.
 The opulence of the rooms that follow is almost unnerving.
 You’ll see the drawing room where Carlos III had lunch, the over-the-top Gasparini Room where he dressed, and the bedroom where he died.
 Many of the rooms are lined with tapestries made at the Real Fabrica de Tapices, but most of the paintings—including pictures by Goya, Velazquez, and Caravaggio—are copies of originals which hang in the Prado.
 Other highlights include the Stradivarius room, with the world’s only string quintet by the great violin maker, and what remains of the royal silver and china collection.
 (Joseph Bonaparte sold off the best pieces to finance French military adventures.)
 Finally, you’ll reach the vast, chandeliered State Dining Hall, first used by Alfonso XII in November 1879 to celebrate his marriage.